Jamesorthe1/Autogen-mcp-training/README.md

 To Perform a Multimodal Search: Type a request such as "search for locations."
 The assistant will execute the Agentic RAG script to handle your query.

-To exit the assistant, simply type exit or quit when prompted.
+To exit the assistant, simply type exit or quit when prompted